aaronpkelly/aaronpkelly.github.io/_posts/2020-05-24-testing-a-nodejs-app-with-mocha.md

+---
+title: Testing a NodeJS app with Mocha
+description: Exploring and using the Mocha test framework for a NodeJS app
+---

 # Vanilla Javascript TDD (Test-Driven-Development)

 I had written a library of small Javascript functions that I wanted to do cover with some basic tests.
 However, I found it really hard to find any information about how to do this.